usnistgov/cdf-test-method/index.md

 The following system configurations have been tested:

-- Windows 11 with OpenJDK 1.8.0_345 (64-bit)
+- Windows 11 with OpenJDK 17.0.6 (64-bit)
 - Debian Linux 11.6 with OpenJDK 11.0.16 (64-bit)

 ## Memory Use

-The amount of memory required to run this tool is proportionate to the size of the input.
-The ratio ranges from 10:1 to 50:1 (i.e. 10 bytes of memory is required to process 1 byte of input).
+The amount of memory required to run this tool is proportional to the size of the input.
+The ratio ranges from 10:1 to 50:1 (e.g. 10 bytes of memory is required to process 1 byte of input).
 Running the tool with inadequate amount of memory for the input provided may lead to system stability issues, and may jeopardize accurate test results.

 ## Getting Started